 What Can I Expect After Treatment?

 Aftercare of your microblading treatment is highly important and similar to traditional tattoo recovery.
 The most important step is to avoid exposing your eyebrows to moisture, which can reduce pigment by removing or loosening the scab that will form over it.
-Most patients experience redness and itchiness, and your aesthetician may recommend using a protectant like Vaseline to ease any symptoms.
+Most patients experience redness and itchiness, and your aesthetician may recommend using a protectant like Aquaphor to ease any symptoms.
 It’s important to note that your results will look darker than normal during the initial recovery period before fading into their intended color.
 You should avoid using any other products like makeup, as this can affect your recovery.
 Your tattooed area is essentially an open wound during this time, so it’s important to take the appropriate steps.